Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/buttons.md

 ## Outline buttons

 {{< design-callout-alert >}}
 The only variant of outline buttons that should be used is the `.btn-outline-secondary` one.
-The other variants should not be used because they do not respect the Orange Design System specifications as they come from Bootstrap architecture.
+The other variants should not be used because they do not respect the Orange Design System specifications as they are inherited from Bootstrap.

 Please refer to the [Buttons](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/247486) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}